 “Your work with [JAC] continues to be so thoughtful, vibrant and compassionate, in bringing to the light of day and sharing the work of artists in prison, inspiring individuals on the inside and the outside.
 You continue to be amazing.
 I know ALL the families and people who are affected by incarceration feel so thankful.”

-— Rebecca, aunt of artist Conor
+— Rebecca, artist’s aunt

 “Thanks for sending me the letters [from the JAC volunteers who viewed his work].
 They came at a much needed time.
 They lifted my spirits and put a smile on my face.
 Almost had me shedding tears of joy but I couldn’t let nobody see that :)!”